k98kurz/reverse-entropy-clocks/readme.md

 advance the clock.

-The VectorHashClock class can be used to create vector clocks using the HashClock mechanism underneath.
-Additionally, a MapHashClock class will extend the VectorHashClock idea to not require all node IDs to be included in the setup; i.e. new nodes will be able to join the MapHashClock after setup by issuing an update referencing the clock's uuid, the node id, and the node's HashLock state tuple.
-A further optimization will be created in a ChainHashClock class to implement the chain clock as described by Agarwal and Garg in their paper "Efficient Dependency Tracking for Relevant Events in Concurrent Systems".
+The VectorHashClock class can be used to create vector clocks using the HashClock mechanism underneath.Additionally, a VectorPointClock class can be used to create vector clocks using the PointClock mechanism underneath.

+If there is sufficient interest, perhaps I will make a MapHashClock class to extend the VectorHashClock idea to not require all node IDs to be included in the setup; i.e. new nodes would be able to join the MapHashClock after setup by issuing an update referencing the clock's uuid, the node id, and the node's HashLock state tuple.
+A further optimization could be made in a ChainHashClock class to implement the chain clock as described by Agarwal and Garg in their paper "Efficient Dependency Tracking for Relevant Events in Concurrent Systems".